ls1intum/Artemis/docs/user/exercises/modeling.rst

 - **Enable automatic assessment suggestions**: When enabled, Artemis tries to automatically suggest assessments for diagram elements based on previously graded submissions for this exercise.
 - **Problem Statement**: The task description of the exercise as seen by students
-- **Assessment Instructions**: Instructions for instructor while assessing the submission
+- **Assessment Instructions**: Instructions for instructors while assessing the submission

     .. figure:: modeling/create-modeling-exercise-form-2.png
               :align: center